Responsible Travel Guide: Botswana

 Botswana has a delectable blend of deltas, dramatic sunsets and deserts sporting untamed wildlife an....Read More

 Please select any day below to view that destination

 For those looking to get a sense of the immense variety of landscapes, wildlife, and culture of Madagascar, this itinerary is for you.
 Spot indri lemurs in the Perinet Reserve, find chameleons in the Coastal Rainforest and admire tsingy rock formations and baobabs unique to Madagascar.

-Your holiday will begin in the capital city of Antananarivo, called Tana, known for its vibrant architecture and colourful streets.
-You return to Tana throughout this itinerary due to travel logisitics of the island, allowing a chance to really understand the variety of landscapes.
+Your holiday will begin in the capital city of Antananarivo, called Tana, known for its vibrant architecture and colorful streets.
+You return to Tana throughout this itinerary due to travel logistics of the island, allowing a chance to really understand the variety of landscapes.

 Be driven further south to Mandrare River Camp, a luxury camp overlooking the gorgeous Mandrare River, surrounded by an enchanting rainforest that’s brimming with wildlife and rich cultural traditions.

 Finally, you’ll fly all the way North to Nosy Be, before taking a boat to the exclusive Nosy Komba island, to stay at Tsara Komba Lodge with its rare and authentic charm, caring for the outstanding local biodiversity.
 The former volcanic island is now covered in abundant forest, surrounded by sapphire blue sea.
 Enjoy diving, snorkeling, inland tours, quad biking and fishing in this eco-paradise.

 This suggested itinerary is perfect for intrepid adventurers looking to see Madagascar’s most incredible destinations, and immerse themselves in the island’s spectacular nature, wildlife and culture.